joshspeagle/dynesty/docs/source/references.rst

 References and Acknowledgements
 ===============================

-**The release paper describing the code dynesty version 1.0 can be found** `here <https://github.com/joshspeagle/dynesty/tree/master/paper/dynesty.pdf>`_.
+**The release paper describing the code corresponding to dynesty 1.0 can be found** `here <https://github.com/joshspeagle/dynesty/tree/master/paper/dynesty.pdf>`_.
 We remark that later dynesty versions have multiple changes with respect to the paper, therefore please ensure that you cite the software itself and the appropriate version of dynesty through  `zenodo <https://doi.org/10.5281/zenodo.3348367>`_